-- 28. As indicated by the foregoing submissions, in this novel jurisdiction there is no such thing as a "litigation conclusion" until circumstances indicate that it is no longer necessary (or that it is otherwise inappropriate) for the injunction to continue. - 29.
-However, in case the foregoing submissions are wrong, Cs would invite the Court to grant relief in "final" form, pursuant to their application for summary judgment (which they made on a precautionary basis, by leave of Ritchie J, in case this is needed)
+- 25. As indicated by the foregoing submissions, in this novel jurisdiction there is no such thing as a "litigation conclusion" until circumstances indicate that it is no longer necessary (or that it is otherwise inappropriate) for the injunction to continue. - 26.
+However, as indicated above: in case the foregoing submissions are wrong, Cs would invite the Court to extend the injunction for long enough to enable them to apply for formally "final" relief in the form of a summary judgment application.